-Power inverters run with no additional cost after purchase.
+Portable power inverters run with no additional cost after purchase.
 They are a cost-effective way to maintain power, or operate the devices you need while you are travelling, without consuming more energy than what is fed into it.

 How To Safely Operate A Power Inverter

-There are some important things to pay attention to while operating a power inverter, as they can cause damage or be harmful if left unattended.
+There are some important things to pay attention to while operating a overland power inverter, as they can cause damage or be harmful if left unattended.